pacoispaco/paulcohen.se/content/blog/thrush-migration-over-central-stockholm.md

 To give an example of the impressive night migration over my apartment on September 28, here is the logfile for that night.
 I make a note of every migrating bird that I identify in the recording, but for non-migrating birds, I just make a note of the first bird I hear.
-Calls I don't recognize, I call _Strangies_!
+Calls I don't recognize, I call _Strangies_ and I usually add a short note on the strangie, in case I want to go back to it and try to figure it out.

 ```
 Equipment: Sony PCM-A10